nahder/nahder.github.io/_manipulation_projects/kuka.md

 and outputs a new 12-vector configuration after time `dt` has passed.
 The new arm joint and wheel angles are computed using a first-order Euler step, while the chassis configuration is updated using odometry estimates for a four-mecanum-wheel robot.

 ### II.
 Trajectory Generation
-The planner for the youBot end effector is implemented in [`trajectory_generator.py`](https://github.com/nahder/pick-place-kuka/blob/main/code/trajectory_generator.py).
+The planner for the youBot end effector is implemented in <a href="https://github.com/nahder/pick-place-kuka/blob/main/code/trajectory_generator.py" target="_blank"><code>trajectory_generator.py</code></a>.
 It takes the following inputs:

 <div align="center">
     <table style="border-collapse: separate; width: 50%; text-align: left; border-spacing: 0;">